axibase/axibase-collector-docs/jobs/examples/nginx-plus/README.md

 ## Overview

-This document describes how to collect various metrics from an nginx PLUS web server for long-term retention and monitoring in the Axibase Time Series Database.
+This document describes how to collect various metrics from an nginx PLUS web server for long-term retention and monitoring in Axibase Time Series Database.

 You can organize the periodic data collection in several ways:

 * Configuring Axibase Collector JSON job to periodically poll server's status page and upload obtained data for parsing in ATSD.
-* Using [axibase_nginx_plus_collector](./axibase-nginx-plus-collector) python script along with an OS scheduler.
-This way is described at [axibase_nginx_plus_collector page](../../../jobs/examples/nginx-plus/axibase-nginx-plus-collector).
+* Using [`axibase_nginx_plus_collector`](./axibase-nginx-plus-collector) python script along with an OS scheduler.
+This method is described on [`axibase_nginx_plus_collector`](../../../jobs/examples/nginx-plus/axibase-nginx-plus-collector).

 The document contains instructions for the first method of configuration.